jambolo/advent_of_code_2020/README.md

 ### Day 7
 Had problems with mutability and recursion in julia.
 I had problems with a complicated regex and a clunky IDE.

+### Day 8
+Probably could have optimized, but there is no need.
+Waiting to get to some meaty vector reduction puzzles that can show the power of julia.